-Art and creativity are powerful ways of getting your messages across and having your voices heard.
-Throughout history, artists have used their creativity to influence leaders and the public alike
+Art and creative writing are powerful ways of getting your messages across and having your voices heard.
+Throughout history, artists and writers have used their creativity to influence leaders and the public alike.

-In December, we're holding the Get Creative for Climate Justice art exhibition in the Houses of Parliament and inviting politicians to come and visit it.
+Early in 2025, we're holding the second Get Creative for Climate Justice exhibition in the Houses of Parliament and we're inviting politicians to come and visit.
 These politicians have the power to make important decisions about how we deal with climate change.
 Letting them know what you think can be a really powerful way to make a difference on this issue.

-The COP28 international climate change conference will be taking place at the same time, and we want you to have the opportunity to call on your politicians to be more determined in making the changes that the world community is urgently demanding.
+The COP29 international climate change conference will have just taken place, and we want you to have the opportunity to call on your politicians to be more determined in making the changes that the world community is urgently demanding.